toucansites/website/contents/blog/articles/beta-5-migration-guide/index.md

                 view: docs.guide.default
 ```

-Additionally if you had a custom view template set in your content, now you should use this format:
+If you previously set a custom view template in your content, you should now use the following format:

 ```yaml
 type: page